 Verizon asks people to suggest 5G apps

-Not that there aren’t enough opportunities for 5G already, Verizon has launched its “Built on 5G Challenge”, a nationwide search for products, services, and applications for the technology.
+Not that there aren’t enough opportunities for 5G already.
+Verizon has launched its “Built on 5G Challenge”, a nationwide search for products, services, and applications for the technology.
 Submissions will be open until July 15, and the winners will be announced in October 2019.
 The winning team will receive $1 million, and the second and third prize teams will receive $500,000 and $250,000, respectively.
 Prizewinners will be required to grant Verizon the opportunity to invest in their next financing round.
-All winning teams will be given an opportunity to access live 5G networks located at Verizon’s 5G Labs to further develop their submissions.
+All winning teams will have an opportunity to access live 5G networks located at Verizon’s 5G Labs to further develop their submissions.

 FCC offers up more money for rural broadband

-If there are any people in rural areas without decent broadband after the FCC exhausts in various initiatives, there will still be the Rural Digital Opportunity Fund rolled out this month.
+If there are any people in rural areas without decent broadband after the FCC exhausts various initiatives, there will still be the Rural Digital Opportunity Fund rolled out this month.
 The fund will provide $20.4 billion to connect up to 4 million homes and small businesses across rural America to broadband services with speeds up to 1 Gb/s.
-The money will come from repurposing of the Universal Service Fund.
+The money will come from the repurposing of the Universal Service Fund.
 The specific details will be determined after the FCC goes through its usual notice and comment process.

-Biggest spectrum ever about to unfold
+The biggest spectrum ever is about to unfold

 Google Fiber Exits Louisville, Gracefully